Arshitha/100-days-of-code/log.md

 **Today's Goal**: One python challenge.
 5 questions from cracking the coding interview.
 Learn about twitter APIs and how to use them.

 **Today's Progress**: Finished one python challenge on Hacker Rank.
+Researched about twitter APIs.

+**Thoughts**: Implementation of stacks and queues using lists in pyhton 3.
+Found an elaborate article on mining twitter data using the API.
+Implemented the code to collect tweets given the handle.

+### Day 3: January 30, 2018

+**Today's Goal** : 10 questions from cracking the coding interview.
+Download images given a twitter handle.

+**Today's Progress** :

 **Thoughts**: